 The subtle hiss of an arrow whispering by his left ear made his stomach sink in anxiety.
 Another arrow swiftly hissing by him once again forced Xioth into action.
-Carefully analyzing his surroundings he took a deep breath to calm the nerves and his initial instincts to flee.
+Carefully analyzing his surrounding he took a deep breath to calm the nerves and his initial instincts to flee.
 The nearby thump of a sharp tip of an arrow piercing the ground next to him accelerated his thought process and without a pause, he leapt forward without looking behind him.

 “Come on, come on there needs to be place around here,” Xioth murmured to himself between labored breaths.
 The whistle of another arrow exasperated a newfound sense of urgency in his steps.
 The arrow landed a few feet behind him, Xioths heart leapt to his throat, as the echo of it piercing the ground was far too close for comfort.